Know someone who is falling a little more than they should?

 Frequent falling can be a symptom of many different issues.
 Our physical therapists can evaluate your condition and recommend the correct course of action.

 If you suffer from Benign Paroxysmal Positional Vertigo (BPPV), other forms of vertigo, or the sensation that the world is spinning, you may benefit from evaluation and treatment by a Physical Therapist who specializes in Vestibular Rehabilitation.
-Your treatment may include specific techniques and exercises to restore proper inner ear function, balance exercises and gait training.
+Your treatment may include specific techniques and exercises to restore proper inner ear function, balance exercises, and gait training.
 Because your Physical Therapist has received advanced training in treating vestibular conditions, you can be confident that your treatment plan will be designed to meet your unique needs and exercise tolerance.

 The Fall Prevention program at OPT

-The OPT Fall Prevention program is a service offered all six OPT clinics that provides comprehensive fall risk assessment and treatment for patients who have fallen or who are at risk for falling.
+The OPT Fall Prevention program is a service offered all six OPT clinics that provide comprehensive fall risk assessment and treatment for patients who have fallen or who are at risk for falling.
 Falls are not a normal part of aging.
 Falls can get more serious over time, but the risks can be reduced by working on all the possible causes.
 We should be able to help you to avoid falls.

 Our Fall Prevention Program can help you prevent falls by helping improve your physical condition to be as fit as possible, and also learn how to compensate for conditions that cannot be improved.
 We can help you reduce risks at home by using a home safety check-list.